-The Church of Christ traditionally does not observe Easter—no Easter service, no Easter Egg hunt at the church, no sunrise service, no “Seven Last Words” service.
+The Church of Christ traditionally does not observe Easter—no Easter service, no Easter Egg hunt at the church, no sunrise service, no Holy Week services, no “Seven Last Words” service.

 Indeed, such activities are traditionally viewed as sinful within the Churches of Christ, at least major portions of it.

-Per this traditional view and interpretation of the Bible: God commands us not to engage in such activities since they are not authorized in the New Testament, e.g., in 1 Corinthians 4:6 (“… ‘Do not go beyond what is written’”) and 2 John 9 (“Anyone who … does not continue in the teaching of Christ does not have God …”).
+Per this traditional view and interpretation of the Bible: God commands us not to engage in such activities since they are not authorized in the New Testament, e.g., in 1 Corinthians 4:6 (“… ‘Do not go beyond what is written’”), 2 John 9, and Colossians 3:17.
 Also, God commands us not to observe special religious days, like Easter, in Galatians 4:8-11 (“when you did not know God, you were slaves to those who … are not gods. … how is it that you are turning back to those … miserable forces? … You are observing special days … !”).
 Violating God’s commands is a sin.

 Effects of Long-Term Easter Deprivation?

 One of the effects of this aversion to Easter is that members are deprived from hearing very often about:

 When women, including Mary Magdalene, were the first to see the resurrected Jesus on that Easter morning, Christ said to them: “’Go … to my brothers and tell them, “I am ascending to my Father and your Father, to my God and your God.”‘ “Go and tell my brothers to go to Galilee ….”

 Mary went to the assembled disciples and spoke to and taught them: ‘I have seen the Lord!’ … she told them that he had said these things to her.”
 (Matt 28:8-10; John 20:10, 17-19; Luke 24:9, 33)

 That Christ “first appeared to the women” is commonly recited within the Churches of Christ.